Need to Know!)

 available.
 There are two types of nylon fiber available.
 Nylon 6 and Nylon 6.6,

 they are both very good.
-Retailers will try to tell you which one they
+Retailers will tell you which one they

-a standard nylon fiber softer is to make the strand thinner.
+a standard nylon fiber softer is to manufacture the nylon strand thinner.
 By doing so, I

-believe that some of the resiliency is lost.
+believe that some of the resiliency and durability is compromised.
 This thinner strand creates a

 carpet that is softer to the touch but may be more susceptible to matting and